 The Facebook group of Vegans in Japan have compiled some snacks that can be found in different convenience stores and are suitable for vegans, here I show you some.

-A visit to the supermarket is also a good idea, you will have many more options and it’s easy to find local and essential ingredients of the Japanese cuisine.
+A visit to the supermarket is also a good idea, you will have many more options and it’s easy to find local and essential ingredients of Japanese cuisine.

 - Vegetables such as turnips, chives, sweet potatoes, spinach, eggplant, bamboo shoots,

-- Different types of mushrooms (including shiitake and oyster)
+- Mushrooms (including shiitake and oyster)

 - Seaweed (nori, wakame, Kombu)